icos-project/Metrics-Export/README.md

     10) `history_sample_size` (optional): TBD
     11) `data_interruption` (optional): TBD
     12) `history_data` (optional): TBD
+    13) `intelligenceContainerIP` (optional): The IP of the specific Intelligence API container.

    After getting the properties it creates the specific metric asked and registers it to the internal registry.
    **According to the metric type value**: